College of Nursing

 (405) 271- 2428

-Melissa Craft, PhD, APRN-CNS, AOCN, Interim Associate Dean for Academic Administration and Graduate Education, PhD Program Director and Graduate Liaison
+Melissa Craft, PhD, APRN-CNS, AOCN, Associate Dean for Clinical Affairs, and Associate Professor

 For a complete listing of the departmental graduate faculty visit this web site

 AREAS OF SPECIALIZATION

 • PhD in Nursing – 90 hours

 The PhD Program in Nursing is designed to prepare nurse scholars to advance the science, art, and practice of the discipline.
 Doctoral preparation in Nursing Science promotes knowledge development, organization, and application of theory and evidence-based scholarly nursing practice.
 Our PhD program prepares nurses to develop and utilize knowledge in many roles, including:

 Health care policy maker

 PhD students’ research will be consistent with one or more faculty member’s expertise, somewhere within the continuum of vulnerabilities across diverse populations.
 See Faculty Research.
 Courses are competency-based.
 The intent is for the PhD program to be distance accessible.
 While students may elect to take cognates or electives in traditional onsite settings, the PhD in Nursing curriculum offers courses that are completely online.

 ADMISSION REQUIRMENTS FOR THE PHD IN NURSING

 Applications and supplementary documents are submitted through NursingCAS at: http://nursingcas.liaisoncas.com